 - You don't know whether the animal that bit you is up-to-date on its shots.

 - You've been bitten on your hands, face, head, or feet.
-Bites on the face or head may pose cosmetic issues; bites to the hands or feet have a higher risk of injuring the important nerves, tendons, or ligaments that can affect functioning.
+Bites on the face or head may pose cosmetic issues; bites to the hands or feet have a higher risk of injuring the nerves, tendons, or ligaments that may affect motor functioning.

-- You have a medical condition that might weaken your immune system (such as diabetes, cancer, HIV, liver or lung disease).
+- You have a medical condition that may weaken your immune system (such as diabetes, cancer, HIV, liver disease, or lung disease).

-You mentioned that the dog that bit you had had all of its shots.
+Finally, knowing the vaccination status of the animal that bit you helps determine whether rabies is a risk.
 Animals that haven't had all of their shots have to be observed for ten days for signs of rabies developing.
-If an animal had rabies, or if you had gotten bitten by a wild animal that couldn't be examined for rabies, you would need to get a series of five or six rabies shots.
-In that case, your health care provider decides where it will be best to administer these shots.
-Rabies shots used to be given in the stomach, and were considered to be particularly painful.
-To date, they have been vastly improved.
-Often, the first is given in the area of the animal bite, and the others can be given in the arms or buttocks.
-Most people find them to be about as painful as any other type of immunization.
-Unpleasant, but necessary; that's why it's so critical for pet owners to be sure their dog's shots are up-to-date.
+If an animal had rabies, or if you had been bitten by a wild animal that couldn't be examined for rabies, you may need to get a series of five or six rabies shots over two weeks.
+Often, the first shot is given in the area of the animal bite, and the others are given in the arms or buttocks.
+Most people find them to be about as painful as any other type of immunization: unpleasant, but necessary.
+That's why it's so critical for pet owners to be sure their pets’ shots are up-to-date.